Welcome Veterans to Pikes Peak Community College

 Chapter 33 Veterans

-When you receive your Certification of Eligibility, please bring a copy to our office at Centennial Campus, room A229.
-You can also fax us a copy at 719-502-4101.
+When you receive your Certification of Eligibility, please bring a copy to our office at Centennial Campus, room C222.
+You can also fax us a copy to 719-502-4101.
 We will not be able to certify you for Chapter 33 benefits until we receive this information.
 Additional information and links.

 Applying for VA Benefits

 Our office will help eligible veterans and dependents apply for veterans' education benefits.
+Information for that process can be found here.
 We will also help with VA tutoring, vocational rehabilitation, and advising.
 Additional information and forms.

 Post-9/11 GI Bill: Marine Gunnery Sergeant John David Fry Scholarship